johnhw/tide_face/readme.md

                         [--output OUTPUT]
 ```

+## License

+This software is licensed under the MIT license.
+See `LICENSE` for details.
+The script to convert `xtide`-format tcd files to JSON is licensed under the GPL v2.0 license as it is based on the `libtcd` headers.
+See `tcd_extract/LICENSE` for details.

 ## Warning
 This software is not suitable for navigation purposes.
-Always check tidal information from official sources.
+Always check tidal information from official Admirality sources.
 There may be errors in the software, and the data may be out of date.
 The software is provided as-is, with no warranty of any kind.
 Use at your own risk.
 You can verify the tidal data against `xtide` or external sources if you wish (see "viewing debug information") but any tests only show that the specific times in question are correct, not that the software is correct in general.